chocolatey/choco-wiki/Security.md

 1. Checksums of of included binaries are shown on the community package page to allow for folks to perform independent verification.
 The community has moved to adding an additional VERIFICATION.txt file for verifying the binaries.

 ### Rigorous Moderation Process for Community Packages

-In October 2014, the community feed had moderation turned on.
+In October 2014, the community repository had moderation turned on.
 All community packages (every version of a package) go through a [[rigorous moderation process|Moderation]] prior to any public consumption:

  * All package versions are run through an [automated validation process](https://github.com/chocolatey/package-validator/wiki) to determine quality.
  * All package versions are run through an [automated verification process](https://github.com/chocolatey/package-verifier/wiki) to determine if they work correctly (install, etc).